Will FTX Buy Celsius?

 One of the key indicators of the recent problematic situations in the cryptocurrency market has been Celsius's problems.
 Concerns regarding the lender's viability were highlighted some days earlier when withdrawals were halted due to "Extreme Market Conditions."

 News that FTX wants to invest in failing cryptocurrency lender BlockFi last week suggests that it has recently been in a positive mood for acquisitions.
-Additionally, earlier this week, it was claimed that FTX was considering purchasing the trading software Robinhood (HOOD).
+Furthermore, there were reports this week suggesting that FTX was contemplating acquiring the trading platform Robinhood (HOOD).

 In order to comment on the report, Celsius could not be reached right away.
 When approached by CoinDesk, FTX declined to comment.